 Sunday, September 1, 2019

-DON HOGAN ARSON - 1927
+DON HOGAN - 1927

 On Aug.
-8, 1927, a roaring three-alarm arson fire gutted an auto dealership owned by football star and aviator Don Hogan at 1227 Broadway in Denver - and Hogan plead guilty to the crime before the year was out.
+8, 1927, a three-alarm arson fire gutted an auto dealership owned by football star and aviator Don Hogan at 1227 Broadway in Denver - and Hogan plead guilty to the crime before the year was out.

+The three alarms brought 200 Denver firefighters and 27 pieces of apparatus to the scene - a major response .
 Truck driver Paul Dretzler, of 4601 Williams St., Denver, spotted the fire at about 2 a.m., and told police two men tried to stop him from turning in the alarm from a fire box.

 After pleading guilty on Oct 29, Hogan "left in his own car immediately for Canyon City in custody of a deputy sheriff" to serve his prison sentence, according to a United Press dispatch.

-DENVER HOSPITAL FIRES
+HOSPITAL FIRES

+On Feb.
+14, 1906, fire burned through the ceiling of the laundry at the Denver city and county hospital, the Aspen Daily Times reported.
 On March 8, 1920, fire ignited by sparks from a power plant smokestack destroyed the men's building housing 40 patients at the Jewish Consumptives' Relief Society, the Oak Creek Times said.

 Friday, August 30, 2019